-The Company has introduced policies, codes and operating principles on a wide range of matters designed to define the business directives and rules of the Company and to articulate the minimum requirements for the practices within the Company.
-The following policy and codes apply personally to Directors:
+The Company has introduced internal policies and operating principles on a wide range of matters designed to define the business directives and rules of the Company and to articulate the minimum requirements for the practices within the Company.
+The following codes and manuals apply personally to Directors:

-- Share Trading Policy - Core Values, Code of Ethics and Code of Conduct (Codes).
+- Share Trading Policy - Code of Ethics and Business Policy.